-Working out and doing trainings, for some people, is very time consuming, tiring, and frustrating especially for beginners.
-Most of the people doing workouts start strong but in a few weeks’ time they suddenly stop as they are tangled with their other commitments and schedules like their work, family, leisure activities, and more.
+Working out and doing training, for some people, is very time consuming, tiring, and frustrating especially for beginners.
+Most of the people doing workouts start strong but in a few weeks’ time, they suddenly stop as they are tangled with their other commitments and schedules like their work, family, leisure activities, and more.
 Just like in the case of preparing food or the menu for an eating plan before or after the workout, sometimes people get too tired to prepare these foods or there is no time to prepare them because they have to do another activity or attend an event.
 So we want something that is easy to do, easy to grab, immediate access to that food, or drink, source of energy because we have so many things to do and we value time.
 Hence, shakes are easy to do and quick enhancers that can be a good alternative to ketogenic meals.

 In following a ketogenic diet it is important to note that protein should be at the level of moderate consumption.
-If too much of protein is taken then it will put you out of ketosis, as your liver will produce glucose from protein that eventually will be used instead of the fats.
+If too much protein is taken then it will put you out of ketosis, as your liver will produce glucose from protein that eventually will be used instead of the fats.
 So you’re burning glucose instead of the main objective.
 But the real challenge here is how to balance protein intake to prevent muscle loss and keep you in the keto eating plan by not interfering with ketosis.
-So we will look into the details how meal replacement shakes can benefit keto dieters.
+So we will look into the details of how meal replacement shake can benefit keto dieters.

 What are Shakes?
 What are Smoothies?
 What’s the Difference?